 There are many suggestions for how to deal with the Liar Paradox, but most are never developed to the point of giving a formal, detailed theory that can speak of its own syntax and semantics with precision.
 Some give philosophical arguments for why this or that conceptual reform is plausible as a way out of paradox, but then don’t show that their ideas can be carried through in a rigorous way.
 Other attempts at solutions will take the formal route and then require changes in standard formalisms so that a formal analog of the Liar Paradox’s argument fails, but then the attempted solution offers no philosophical argument to back up these formal changes.
 A decent theory of truth showing the way out of the Liar Paradox requires both a coherent formalism (or at least a systematic theory of some sort) and a philosophical justification backing it up.
 The point of the philosophical justification is an unveiling of some hitherto unnoticed or unaccepted rule of language for all sentences of some category which has been violated by the argument of the Paradox.

 The leading solutions to the Liar Paradox, that is, the influential proposed solutions, all have a common approach, the “systematic approach.”
-The developers of these solutions agree that the Liar Paradox represents a serious challenge to our understanding the logic of natural language, and they agree that we must go back and systematically reform or clarify some of our original beliefs about language and the concept of truth, and provide a motivation for doing so other than that it blocks the Paradox.
+The developers of these solutions agree that the Liar Paradox represents a serious challenge to our understanding the concepts, rules, and logic of natural language; and they agree that we must go back and systematically reform or clarify some of our original beliefs, and provide a motivation for doing so other than that doing so blocks the Paradox.

-This need to have systematic approach has been seriously challenged by Ludwig Wittgenstein.
+This need to have a systematic approach has been seriously challenged by Ludwig Wittgenstein (in 1938 in a discussion group with Alan Turing on the foundations of mathematics).
 He says one should try to overcome ”the superstitious fear and dread of mathematicians in the face of a contradiction.”
 The proper way to respond to any paradox, he says, is by an ad hoc reaction and not by any systematic treatment designed to cure both it and any future ills.
 Symptomatic relief is sufficient.
 It may appear legitimate, at first, to admit that the Liar Sentence is meaningful and also that it is true or false, but the Liar Paradox shows that one should retract this admission and either just not use the Liar Sentence in any arguments, or say it is not really a sentence, or at least say it is not one that is either true or false.
 Wittgenstein is not particularly concerned with which choice is made.
 And, whichever choice is made, it need not be backed up by any theory that shows how to systematically incorporate the choice.
 He treats the whole situation cavalierly and unsystematically.
 After all, he says, the language can’t really be incoherent because we have been successfully using it all along, so why all this “fear and dread”?
 Most logicians want systematic removal of the Paradox, but Wittgenstein is content to say that we may need to live with this paradox and to agree never to utter the Liar Sentence, especially if it seems that removal of the contradiction could have worse consequences.

-Influenced by Wittgenstein, P. F. Strawson has promoted the performative theory of truth.
-Strawson has argued that the proper way out of the Liar Paradox is to re-examine how the term “truth” is really used by speakers.
-In short, the Liar Sentence is meaningful but fails to express a proposition.
+P. F. Strawson has promoted the performative theory of truth as a way out of the Liar Paradox.
+Strawson has argued that the proper way out of the Liar Paradox is to carefully re-examine how the term “truth” is really used by speakers.
+He says such an investigation will reveal that the Liar Sentence is meaningful but fails to express a proposition.
 To explore this response more deeply, notice that Strawson’s proposed solution depends on the distinction between a proposition and the declarative sentence used to express that proposition.
-A sentence, when uttered, either expresses a true proposition, expresses a false proposition, or fails to express any proposition.
+The next section explores what a proposition is, but let’s agree for now that a sentence, when uttered, either expresses a true proposition, expresses a false proposition, or fails to express any proposition.
 According to Strawson, when we say some proposition is true, we are not making a statement about the proposition.
 We are not ascribing a property to the proposition such as the property of correspondence to the facts, or coherence, or usefulness.
-Rather, when we call a proposition “true” we are only approving it, or praising it, or admitting it, or condoning it.
+Rather, when we call a proposition “true,” we are only approving it, or praising it, or admitting it, or condoning it.
 We are performing an action of that sort.
 Similarly, when we say to our friend, “I promise to pay you fifty dollars,” we are not ascribing some property to the proposition, “I pay you fifty dollars.”
 Rather, we are performing the act of promising the $50.
-For Strawson, when speakers utter the Liar Sentence, they are saying something meaningful yet are attempting to praise a proposition that isn’t there, as if they were saying “Ditto” when no one has spoken.
+For Strawson, when speakers utter the Liar Sentence, they are attempting to praise a proposition that is not there, as if they were saying “Ditto” when no one has spoken.
 The person who utters the Liar Sentence is making a pointless utterance.
 According to this performative theory, the Liar Sentence is grammatical, but it is not being used to express a proposition and so is not something from which a contradiction can be derived.

 The Liar Paradox can be expressed in terms of sentences, statements, or propositions.
 We can speak of the sentence “This sentence is false,” the statement that this statement is false, and the proposition that this proposition is false.
-Sentences are types of linguistic expressions whereas statements and propositions are not.
-Philosophers do not agree on what a sentence is, but they disagree more about what a statement is, and they disagree even more about what a proposition is.
-There are many suggestions about what a proposition is.
-In Bertrand Russell’s 1905 account of the proposition that snow is white, he requires snow itself to be constitutive of the proposition, much as snow is constitutive of the fact that snow is white.
-But in Gottlob Frege’s account of the proposition that snow is white, the proposition doesn’t contain snow, but rather the sense of the word ‘snow.’
-Quine is a notorious opponent of propositions.
+Sentences are linguistic expressions whereas statements and propositions are not.
+Philosophers do not agree on what a sentence is, but they disagree more about what a statement is, and they disagree even more about what a proposition is, and whether propositions really exist.

 We expect that any seriously proposed solution to the Liar Paradox will offer a better diagnosis of the problem than merely, “It stops the Liar Paradox.”
 A solution which says, “Quit using language” also will stop the Liar Paradox, but that is surely a very shallow diagnosis.
 The Liar Paradox can be stopped by making more conservative changes.
-Hopefully any proposal to refine our semantic principles will be conservative for another reason: We want to minimize changes because, all other things being equal, simple and intuitive semantic principles are to be preferred to complicated and less intuitive semantic principles.
+Hopefully any proposal to refine our semantic principles will be conservative for another reason: We want to minimize the damage; we want to minimize the amount and drastic nature of the changes because, all other things being equal, simple and intuitive semantic principles are to be preferred to complicated and less intuitive semantic principles.

 Ideally, we would like for a proposed solution to the Liar Paradox to provide a solution to all the versions of the Liar Paradox, such as the Strengthened Liar Paradox, the version that led to Buridan’s proof of God’s existence, and the contingent versions of the Liar Paradoxes.
-It would be reasonable to expect it to tell us about the self-referential Truth-teller sentence:
+The solution should solve the paradox both for natural languages and formal languages, or provide a good explanation of why the paradox can be treated properly only in a formal language.
+The contingent versions of the Liar Paradox are going to be especially troublesome because if the production of the paradox doesn’t depend only on something intrinsic to the sentence but also on what circumstances occur in the world, then there needs to be a detailed description of when those circumstances are troublesome and when they are not, and why.

 This sentence is true.